JacekStyrylski/jacekstyrylski.github.io/_posts/2017-04-02-Vera-Crypt-OSMC.md

     Enter PIM:
     ```

     If you want to use keyfile instead of password, here you can define keyfile.
-We will not do that so again you can just press `enter`.
+We will not do that, so again you can just press `enter`.

     ```bash
     Enter keyfile path [none]: